music, language and cognitive science

-Abstracts for two new submitted papers now available: one on common schematic patterns underlying apparently crosslinguistically different conceptualizations of pitch movement, and one on the ways to "ground" musical meaning construction.
-I presented a talk on the latter at the Second Conference of International Association for Cognitive Semiotics, Lublin, Poland, June 2016.
+I presented a talk on the possible ways to "ground" musical meaning at the Second Conference of International Association for Cognitive Semiotics, Lublin, Poland, June 2016.

 Center for Cognitive Sciences hosted a Symbol Grounding Workshop in May 2016, with participants from Serbia, Bulgaria, Greece, Italy, Switzerland, Spain, and the USA.

 Pagán Cánovas, C. & Antović, M. (2016).
 Formulaic creativity: Oral poetics and cognitive grammar.
 Language and Communication, 47: 66-74.